colalb1/Interest-Rate-Forecasting/README.md

 ## Models

 If you are unfamiliar with the classic interest rate models, I recommend reading [this](https://www.amazon.com/Interest-Rate-Models-Practice-Inflation/dp/3540221492) book before continuing.
 This text was used for mathematical reference of the classic models.
+If you are familiar with them, skip to the **Modern Models** subsection.

 ### Classic Models
 **Vasicek:**